y0dev/nfl_football_pool/scripts/README.md

 ---

 ### 4. `fetch-games.ts` - NFL Games Data
-**Purpose**: Fetches NFL games from API and adds them to the games table.
+**Purpose**: Fetches NFL games from ESPN API and adds them to the games table.

 **How to run**:
 ```bash